 Planting Process to Grow Corn in Square Foot Gardening

 For planting corn in Square foot gardening you can prepare the garden bed in the form of grids or you buy or make grid frames as discussed earlier and use them to plant the plants in it.
 This will make the process faster and efficient.

 You need to make your planting holes in proper spaces to make efficient use of grids.
 You may use planting dibbers to create holes for planting.

 Spacing corn plants for square foot gardening

 Wondering corn spacing square foot gardening?
 You can plant the corn 4 inches apart and this will give you 9 plants per grid.
 So you can make the holes in the ground for planting either by measuring the distance or you can also make wooden frames with the distance already marked and framed out according to the grids.

 This will save you lots of time if you plan to keep planting as you will not need to measure the spaces all the time you start with square foot gardening corn, you can just use the plank or frame and start making holes in the soil for planting the seeds right away.

 So if there are any weeds pull them out and make sure the soil is rich since corn is a heavy feeder and you should add rich organic compost and organic fertilizers for enhancing the quality of the soil.

-Since corn are heavy feeders and they need spacing to grow, you must ensure that the soil is rich and able to provide all the nutrient requirements of the plants to make them grow to their full potential in square foot gardening.
+Since corn are heavy feeders and they need spacing to grow, you must ensure that the soil is rich and able to provide all the nutrient requirements of the plants to make them grow to their full potential in corn square foot gardening.

 So you should use a mixture with equal quantities of peat moss, vermiculture, and compost for best results in square foot gardening as explained earlier.